Aligning global shipping with society's goals

 Consequently, the Sea Cargo Charter allows for the integration of climate considerations into chartering decisions to favor climate-aligned maritime transport and thus enables leaders from diverse industry sectors to use their influence to drive change and promote shipping’s green transition.

-The 29 Signatories of the Sea Cargo Charter include ADM, AMAGGI Switzerland, Anglo American, Bunge, Cargill Ocean Transportation, Chevron, COFCO International, Copenhagen Commercial Platform (CCP), Diamond Bulk Carriers, Dow, Eagle Bulk, Enviva, Equinor, Global Chartering, Gunvor Group, Holcim Trading, K+S Minerals and Agriculture, Klaveness Combination Carriers, Louis Dreyfus Company, Maersk Tankers, Navig8, Norden, Nova Marine Carriers, NYK Bulkship (Atlantic), Rubis Energie, Shell, Tata Steel, Torvald Klaveness, TotalEnergies, Trafigura, and Viterra Chartering.
+The 29 Signatories of the Sea Cargo Charter include ADM, AMAGGI Switzerland, Anglo American, Bunge, Cargill Ocean Transportation, Chevron, COFCO International, Copenhagen Commercial Platform (CCP), Diamond Bulk Carriers, Dow, Eagle Bulk, Enviva, Equinor, Global Chartering, Golden-Agri Maritime, Gunvor Group, Holcim Trading, K+S Minerals and Agriculture GmbH, Klaveness Combination Carriers, Louis Dreyfus Company, Maersk Tankers, Navig8 Group, Norden, Nova Marine Carriers, NYK Bulkship (Atlantic) NV, Rubis Energie, Shell, Signal Maritime Services, Tata Steel Group, Torvald Klaveness, TotalEnergies, Trafigura, Viterra Chartering and Wilmar International.
 All other responsible charterers are invited to join the initiative.

 The Sea Cargo Charter was launched in October 2020 and established as an Association.
 Signatories to the Sea Cargo Charter automatically become members of the Sea Cargo Charter Association.
 The Global Maritime Forum is proud to manage the Secretariat of the Association.